-2.1.6.
-The economy of Germany
+3.7.
+The economy and economic policy of Germany

 Germany is one of the most developed countries; it belongs to the "Group of Seven" of economically powerful and influential states.
 In 2014 the FRG takes fifth place in the GDP rate (in PPP - 3,722 trillion dollars) (after China, the USA, India and Japan), its share in the GWP makes 3.8%.
 Germany is the most developed country in Europe.
 It is the EU "locomotive"; the development rate of the integration association depends largely on the state of its economy.
 One can assert with confidence that the EU achievements, in the first instance, are based on economic stability of Germany.
 It has a powerful industry; the FRG takes first or second place in the world in some products of electro-technical engineering industry, machine tools, chemical, optical and mechanical industry.